scjurgen/EKG-Analyse/README.md

 Whatever kind of insights you obtain by using this software: don't rely on it.
 Go to a Cardiologist!
 End of disclaimer.

-## ecg
+## ECG

 I used an MKRZERO for recording the ECG data.
 MKRZERO has the advantage of a relative small footprint, portable because of LIPO powering and it has an SD card reader slot.

 The Sparkfun AD8232 is a simple recorder witch can be used with standard ECG pads.

-The recording is done with a 250Hz samplerate.
+The recording is done with a 500Hz samplerate.

-## transekg.py
+## AnalyseECG.py

-This small programm takes a recorded binary file, filters it usina a lowpass filter to remove hum (50/60Hz).
+This small programm takes a recorded binary file, filters it using a lowpass filter to remove hum (50/60Hz).

 It then tries to analyse the PQRST phases of the heartrate signal.
 It can output prints of the timeseries and will also show you zone of interests.